rthallisey/atomic-osp-installer/README.md

 ```
 $ sudo docker ps
 ```
 Check the logs of any container in question.
-Keep in mind, if a container exited or failed it will only be listed with a 'docker run -a'.
+Keep in mind, if a container exited or failed it will only be listed with a 'sudo docker ps -a'.
 ```
 $ sudo docker logs <container id>
 ```